overture-stack/SONG/song-python-sdk/docs/tutorial.rst

 Create a Study
 -----------------

-If the studyId 'BRCA-EU' does not exist, then the :class:`StudyClient <overture_song.client.StudyClient>` must be instantiated in order to read and create studies.
+If the studyId 'ABC123' does not exist, then the :class:`StudyClient <overture_song.client.StudyClient>` must be instantiated in order to read and create studies.

 First create a study client,